 3. Spend at the beginning and save up later

-This may sound rather discouraging for people who want to hit the road immediately without spending much time for preparation, but we really recommend you to invest some money in good quality equipment while bike touring.
+This may sound rather discouraging for people who want to hit the road immediately without spending much time on preparation, but we really recommend you invest some money in good quality equipment while bike touring.
 This is the easiest way to save some serious inconveniences on the way.
 The better gear you have the better the chance that it will last longer without failing.
-The perfect examples are our Schwalbe tires which survived almost 14000 km kilometres.
+The perfect examples are our Schwalbe tires which survived almost 14000 km kilometers.
 The Rohloff speedhub is the non plus ultra for bicycle touring.
 Now that’s the investment we’re talking about!

 4. Go freegan!

-While travelling by bike or on foot there is a high chance you will find some wild fruit trees, berries or even gardens of people who wouldn’t mind if you pick up few apples from the ground.
+While traveling by bike or on foot there is a high chance you will find some wild fruit trees, berries or even gardens of people who wouldn’t mind if you pick up few apples from the ground.
 These are your feast points!
-Countless times we stopped in Croatia to eat cherries or in Spain to enjoy our favourite figs. In Great Britain berries saved our skin many times when our sugar levels dropped significantly.
+Countless times we stopped in Croatia to eat cherries or in Spain to enjoy our favorite figs. In Great Britain berries saved our skin many times when our sugar levels dropped significantly.
 Keep your eyes open!

 5. Know your gear

 The more you know about your equipment the more money you can save.
 Being able to fix the bike, equipment or electronics you can skip seeking others’ help and get it done by yourself free of costs.
 We’ve spent a lot of time in Vertical Ride Shop learning about how to fix our tandem in case of a breakdown.

 6. Prepare your food by yourself as often as you can

 It’s no news that cooking your own meal keeps your wallet in good shape.
 Especially if you are bike touring that is very important.
 One restaurant meal rarely makes you full after 10 hours of bicycle riding and surely can’t provide you all calories you need in form of precious complex carbohydrates, preferably Monounsaturated and Polyunsaturated fats and a protein source.